GChristensen/ishell/README.md

 but has a new nice `set` method which sets element's innerHTML property for you.

-Because command editor uses a custom preprocessor to instantiate commands, CmdUtils API (or its modern `cmdAPI` variant) is the only way to create built-in commands in the case if you want to hack and rebuild iShell.
+Because command editor uses a custom preprocessor to instantiate commands, CmdUtils API (or its modern `cmdAPI` variant) is the only way to create new built-in commands in the case if you want to hack and rebuild iShell.

 ### If you came from UbiquityWE

 There are several changes in the non-standard rarely used parts of the command authoring API and builtin command arguments:

-* Added new `on` prepositional argument with the role *dependency*.
+* iShell adds new `on` prepositional argument with the role *dependency*.
 * `init` method of a command is now called `load`.
 * `popup` method of a command is now called `init`.
 * `previewList2` API function is now called `objectPreviewList`.